arbor-sim/arbor/doc/tutorial/brunel.rst

    :lines: 93-112

-To enable the network activity, we apply Poissonian input via event_generatorto to each neuron in the network.
+To enable the network activity, we apply Poissonian input via `event_generators` to to each neuron in the network.
 It aims to achieve a similar effect as the `Poisson_generator` in the NEST simulator.

 .. literalinclude:: ../../python/example/brunel/arbor_brunel.py
    :language: python